19shivi/PollView/README.md

     ##Introduction

       Android custom view to show Polls for MCQ.
+You can add any number of options and customise the Styles of views

 To get a Git project into your build: